 Recent Highlights

-The Police Service of Northern Ireland has published its latest recorded statistics for the 12 months from 1st May 2024 - 30th April 2025.
+The Police Service of Northern Ireland has published its latest recorded statistics from 1st 1st February 2025 to 31st January 2026.

 These figures provide an insight into recorded numbers around crime, anti-social behaviour, domestic abuse, hate-motivated crime and drug seizures.

-There were 95,313 crimes recorded in Northern Ireland, a decrease of 7606 (-7.4%) when compared with the previous 12 months.
-The level recorded in the latest 12 months is the lowest since 2020/21 (when lockdown restrictions were in place).
+There were 93,529 crimes recorded in Northern Ireland, a decrease of 3170 (-3.3%) when compared with the previous 12 months.
+The level recorded in the latest 12 months is one of the lowest since 2020/21 (when lockdown restrictions were in place).

-There were 44610 anti-social behaviour incidents in Northern Ireland, a decrease of 253 (-0.6%) when compared with the previous 12 months.
-This is one of the lowest 12 month figures since the data series began in 2006/07.
+There were 44,159 anti-social behaviour incidents in Northern Ireland, an increase of 198 (0.5%) when compared with the previous 12 months.
+Despite the increase, this remains one of the lowest 12 month figures since the data series began in 2006/07.

 We are committed to providing a high quality service to victims of crime and we undertake a victim satisfaction survey to monitor how well we are delivering our services and to identify areas for improvement.